sankarvj/relay/README.md

 3. Adding templates

 ### Brainstrom
 - How to attach a company to multiple playbooks at a time.
+(Ans: Create multi projects for each company)
 - Playbook properties(status, date on-boarded) for the specific company.
 - Workflow - send internal notification when the user activity declined.
 - Is the reference handled in the rule engine